- Posted on

 To copy an entire directory and all its contents, use the

-directory along with all files and subdirectories into thebackup
+documentsdirectory along with all files and subdirectories into thebackupfolder.Verbose Copying

 If you want to see detailed output during the copy process, add the